Catherine Conroy: Early life

 Conroy was born on November 27, 1919, at Misericodia Hospital in Milwaukee, Wisconsin.
 She was adopted as an infant by James and Amelia Conroy into a family of eleven children, although she was not told that she was adopted until she was an adult.
 Her father was an art dealer who specialized in paintings and antiques and her mother was an employee at a millinery shop and worked in child care.
 Conroy grew up on the west side of Milwaukee, although the family struggled with money during the Great Depression as her father's business was not doing well and he refused to go on welfare.
-The family moved around the city multiple times, causing her to attend eight different schools.
+The family moved within the city several times, and she attended eight different schools.
 She was not a good student and instead focused on playing baseball and basketball.
 She graduated from West Division High School in 1938 but chose not to continue to university, as she was not dedicated to further study and her parents were unable to afford it.

 Career

-After graduation, with the support of a family friend, Conroy was hired by the kitchen at the tuberculosis sanitorium and then spent four years working at County General Hospital in the cafeteria and the diet kitchen.
+After graduation, with the support of a family friend, Conroy was hired by the kitchen at a tuberculosis sanitorium and then spent four years working at County General Hospital in the cafeteria and the diet kitchen.
 She was frustrated by the treatment of student nurses that she witnessed, as they were often demeaned and terrorized by more senior staff.
 She asked about the establishment of a union for the kitchen staff as the chefs had their own union, but she didn't push the issue.
 When more jobs became available as a result of World War II, she began working as an operator for the long distance office of Wisconsin Bell in 1942 with her parents' encouragement.
 She was not invested in the work and transferred to the training division after a year.
 She was also irritated by the company's attempts to control every aspect of their employees' lives, as there was an expectation for how staff were to dress, act and vote.